xenione/accordion-view/README.md

 </com.xenione.libs.accordion.AccordionView>
   ```

-  Note that: AccordionView has id: accordionView keep it as long you use it along viewPager.
+  Note that: AccordionView has id: accordionView keep it as long as you use it along **ViewPager**.

   ```java